 1. A land of Adventurous explorers

-Visiting North Pole allows for endless shore landing opportunities as there are 191 unpolluted islands inside the Arctic circle.
-The explorers who visited the pole and built huts in the 19th-20th century still stand strong on Jackson Island, Alger Island, Bell Island, and more.
+Visiting the North Pole allows for endless shore landing opportunities, as there are 191 unpolluted islands inside the Arctic Circle.
+The explorers who visited the pole and built huts in the 19th and 20th centuries still stand strong on Jackson Island, Alger Island, Bell Island, and more.

 2. Witness the article circle by riding a helicopter or a hot air balloon

-The Arctic Ocean is frozen and surrounded by massive cracks, crevices, ice ridges, and melting pools.
-Soaring 30 meters high above the natural and beautifully carved North Pole will offer a new perspective during your trip.
+Massive cracks, crevices, ice ridges, and melting pools surround the frozen Arctic Ocean.
+Soaring 30 metres high above the natural and beautifully carved North Pole will offer a new perspective during your trip.

 Although this activity is optional, it is an exclusive and unique experience you can enjoy.